xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 `Read Only` is preferable because nothing has to be changed, just the metrics to be gathered.

-The Centreon server needs to be trusted.
+The Centreon server needs to be trusted by entering its ip address.

 ![](325-winsrv-snmp/15.png)